clowrey/LinuxCNC-Fadal4020/README.md

 * ``ethercat slaves`` shows the slaves connected to the master
 * ``ethercat master`` will show some statistics of the master
 * ``ethercat cstruct`` and ``ethercat pdos`` are extremely useful commands for checking your network
+* Setup guide - I did not use this for building from source - but the getting started with hardware part is good -https://www.forum.linuxcnc.org/ethercat/49771-ethercat-build-from-source-full-instructions

 **Linux Setup Notes**